5l1v3r1/SpyPorte/README.md

 * ./Installer.sh

 # Note:
-- You Can Install This Tool in windows!
+- You Can Install This Tool On windows!
    * but dont't run Installer.sh file
    * just run it using python SpyPorte.py